EU-CONEXUS Minors | UCV

 UROS: University of Rostock, Germany

-Application process and selection criterio
+Application process and selection criteria

-Fill in this form by 29 January 2026.
+Fill in application form by 13 September 2026.

 Places are awarded based on academic record and English level (see the call for applications document for details).

-Start of classes: 29 September
+Start of classes: 5 of October

 Remember: